comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 3. User Stories organized by persona, necessity for a minimum-viable feature, and frequency/importance of use.

    Story A.
    As Sally Student, if the following time slot is open, I want the ability to extend my drop-in seat reservation by 1 hour.
 If the following time slot is reserved, I to know that I cannot extend and see the time remaining on my reservation.
+Then, the reservation can be increased in increments of 15 minutes up to 1 hour.

    Story B.
    As Sally Student, if the time slot following mine is originally reserved, but that reservation is cancelled, the option to extend should reappear.